• Skip to main content

 JUMP TO RECIPE PIN SHARE

-This refreshing sweet mango water is the perfect cold drink for the summer.
-Features mangos, lime juice and a hint of sweetener, plus you can serve with fresh herbs for more flavor.
+This refreshing and sweet mango water (agua de mango) is the perfect cold drink for the summer.
+Features fresh mangos, lime juice and a hint of sweetener, plus you can serve with fresh herbs for more flavor.
 Easy, quick and perfect for the whole family!

 Front angle view on a tall glass of bright yellow mango water filled with ice cubes and mint leaves.
 There is a lime wedge on the side of the glass as well.

-This mango water makes for such an amazing refreshing summer drink.
-It is a Mexican popular flavored water that simply consists of blending mango with water, a little sweetener and lime juice.
+This recipe actually is a Mexican popular drink that simply consists of blending mango with fresh water, a little sweetener and lime juice.
 We love its tropical vibe, beautiful orange color and amazing fruity flavor.

-What I actually like to do is simply to make a whole jar ahead and keep in the fridge so I can sip on delicious raw mango juice during the next few days.
+What I actually like to do is simply to make a whole jar ahead and keep it in the fridge so I can sip on delicious raw mango water during the next few days.
 It does store well, plus its amazing flavor pushes me to drink more water, which helps me stay hydrated.
-Also, it makes for such a healthier drink compared to store bought sweet juice, which my kids adore!
+Also, it makes for such a healthier drink compared to store-bought juice you find at the grocery store, which my kids adore!

 Overhead view on a glass of mango water topped with mint leaves and a lime wedge.